The young queen of Sweden, Hedvig Eleonora – whose beauty had enticed the king to marry her – needed a jaw-dropping palace.

 Do you love palace intrigue?
 Then you’ll love reading our post on the mystery of the looted Amber Room at Russia’s Catherine Palace

 On her 33rd birthday, Louisa received a surprise gift from her husband – a “Chinese pleasure palace.”

 In a letter to her mother, she wrote of her delight: “He led me to one side of the garden and suddenly to my surprise, I found myself gazing upon a real fairytale creation, for the King had built a Chinese palace, the loveliest imaginable.”

-Chinoiserie was in fashion at the time, and this pretty pink palace displays the exquisite Chinese porcelain statues, lacquered panels, china and vases that so fascinated Louisa and her friends.
+This pretty pink Chinese Pavilion (Kina slott in Swedish) displays the exquisite Chinese porcelain statues, lacquered panels, china and vases that so fascinated Louisa and her friends.